Course Outline

 - Ergonomic Evaluation

-- The scientific study of human response to work demand is referred to as which of the following?
+- The scientific study of a human response to the work environment is referred to as which of the following?

 - Musculoskeletal Disorders